-The Bonds will be dated May 1, 2020 (the "Dated Date") and will bear interest from the Dated Date.
+The Bonds will be dated November 1, 2020 (the "Dated Date") and will bear interest from the Dated Date.
 The Bonds will mature on the dates and in the principal amounts set forth on page ii of this Official Statement.
-Interest on the Bonds will be computed on the basis of a 360-day year of twelve 30-day months, and is payable on August 15, 2020 and on each February 15 and August 15 and thereafter until stated maturity or prior redemption.
+Interest on the Bonds will be computed on the basis of a 360-day year of twelve 30-day months, and is payable each February 15 and August 15, commencing February 15, 2021, until stated maturity.